Law - Political Science - Administration

 7 credits

-• TD Civil law: Inheritance
+• Civil Law Tutorial: Inheritance

 2 credits

-• CM Civil law: Inheritance
+• CM Civil Law: Inheritance

-• Practice of constitutional litigation (ST)
+• Constitutional litigation practice (ST)

-• UE In-depth civil procedure and enforcement
+• EU Enhanced civil procedure and enforcement measures

 7 credits

-• CM In-depth civil procedure and enforcement
+• CM Advanced civil procedure and enforcement measures

 2 credits

-Master 2 General Private Law
+Master's Degree in General Private Law

 5 credits

-• In-depth law of obligations
+• Contract law

 • Research methodology